 Since 1994, RaiseUp Families has made the goal of uninterrupted education in a child’s learning the focus of its mission to strengthen families.
 We believe that equipped with the right tools, guidance and resources, families are empowered to overcome obstacles and discover their potential for a future that might not otherwise be possible.

 Benefits of an Uninterrupted Education

 Repeatedly changing schools impairs a child’s education and social development through disrupted instruction and broken relationships with both teachers and classmates.
 The coaching RaiseUp Families provides not only helps clients achieve financial stability; it ensures the stability of a child’s learning experience.
-In the last five years alone, RaiseUp Families’ approach to achieving family stability in support of a child’s education has realized impressive results, with 92 percent of students remaining at the same school and 100 percent being promoted to the next grade.
+In the last five years alone, RaiseUp Families’ approach to achieving family stability in support of a child’s education has realized impressive results, with 100 percent of students remaining at the same school.

 Mission & Core Values

 Our Mission: RaiseUp Families provides extensive case management to strengthen families and ensure childhood learning.

 The Vision: Families across Greater Houston are stable, strong and their children are excelling in school.